The record of the museum collection can be found online at https://odr.io/UAMM

 Minerals & Meteorites

 A large online, user-supported, mineralogical reference with information on mineral species and localities.
-There are many images of different mineral species, and a message board and chat room for discussing collecting and classifying of minerals as well as other topics.
+There are many images of different mineral species, and a message board and chat room for discussing collecting and classifying minerals as well as other topics.

-A large mineralogical database with extensive information on mineral species and their classifications and also includes images, optical, X-ray, and radiation data.
+A large mineralogical database with extensive information on mineral species and their classifications also includes images, optical, X-ray, and radiation data.
 Many species have 3D crystallographic models that can be freely rotated.

 Meteorites and Their Properties

-An excellent online book by Dr. David A. Kring with information on meteorite origins, discovery and identification.
+An excellent online book by Dr. David A. Kring with information on meteorite origins, discovery, and identification.